thecurious1-sudo/Fake-Product-Detection-Using-Blockchain/README.md

 ## About The Project

-NFTDocket is a Decentralised Warranty Issue platform that can be used by sellers to dispatch their warranties to buyers via a NFT built using Polygon.
-Free up your cupboard spaces and store your warranties in the digital world in the form of NFTs having proper ownership proof over it.
-Now the warranty is not a piece of paper but a form of token.
-Start storing warranties by registering below.
+Introducing a decentralized platform for warranty issuance that enables sellers to transfer their warranties to buyers through Polygon-based NFTs.
+You can now keep your warranties in the digital realm as NFTs, freeing up space in your closet, and ensuring proper ownership proof.
+Instead of a physical piece of paper, warranties are now in token form.
+To get started, register below and begin storing your warranties.

-We have used the Soulbound NFT concept to provide Warrranties that can not be a victim of theft with the added features of Expiry date and Resell that makes it convenient to be used in many more use-cases.
+Our platform utilizes the Soulbound NFT principle, ensuring that warranties cannot be stolen, with added features such as expiry dates and resell options, making them suitable for various other applications.

 ## Built With